Measuring the Lense-Thirring Orbital Precession and the Neutron Star Moment of Inertia with Pulsars: Summary and prospects

 The prospects for the discovery of the types of compact systems mentioned in Section~\ref{sec:discovery} are propitious.
 Pulsar surveys with MeerKAT and FAST have already discovered more than 1000 pulsars in the past few years \cite{TRAPUM,FAST_GC,CRAFTS,GPPS}.
 Following the successful reception of first light by the SKA prototype dish \cite{SKAMPI} and recent integration of the first SKA dish with MeerKAT \cite{MeerKAT+}, significant progress has been made toward the completion of the SKA, which is expected to be realised in the coming years.
 We expect many more exotic compact binary pulsars to be discovered by the SKA, especially DNS systems and pulsar-BH systems with short orbital periods, and monitored with unrivalled precision.
 Such discoveries, plus the improved timing sensitivity for the currently known binary pulsar systems, will offer exciting opportunity to significantly enhance our ability to measure the MoI of NSs and provide invaluable insights into the fundamental physics governing our universe.

 \acknowledgments{We thank the referees for carefully reading the manuscripts and providing valuable comments.
 We are grateful to Michael Kramer for his helpful comments and Norbert Wex for Figs.~\ref{fig:RM} and \ref{fig:M_MOI}.
+We also wish to thank Thibault Damour for his important comments.
 This work is supported by the Max Planck Society.}

 \conflictsofinterest{The authors declare no conflict of interest.}

 \abbreviations{Abbreviations}{ The following abbreviations are used in this manuscript:\\

 }